 FOOD AND HISTORY ENTWINED

 Washington DC’s U Street corridor neighborhood is iconic and steeped in history, architecture, food and culture which makes Carpe DC’s U Street Tour great for foodies and history buffs alike – you get a taste of both!
+(P.S.
+If you’re a history buff, visiting DC, I highly recommend listening to Episode 18 of The History Fangirl’s travel podcast).

 The tour started off on U street, which is accessible by taking either the green or yellow DC metro line.
 The U Street corridor has always had a burgeoning arts and music scene, attracting musicians from all over.
 It also happens to be the birthplace of Duke Ellington, DC’s local and famed jazz musician.